msank00/msank00.github.io/_posts/2019-07-04-blog_100_ML_Concepts_Part_1.md

 # Gradient, Jacobian, Hessian, Laplacian and all that

-**Gradient:** To generalize the notion of derivative to the multivariate functions we use the gradient operator.
+:atom_symbol: **Gradient:** To generalize the notion of derivative to the multivariate functions we use the gradient operator.

 <center>